Kraigie/nostrum/docs/static/Events.md

 user defined handlers inside of a task.
 This was okay, but it made handling the events internally a bit difficult as we would either need to block the main shard process or daisy chain tasks together.
 We could use a simple GenServer approach, but at that point, why not just use GenStage?
-GenStage users GenServer behind the scenes, but abstracts away dispatching the data and providing back-pressure.
+GenStage uses GenServer behind the scenes, but abstracts away dispatching the data and providing back-pressure.

 With the GenStage approach we have an OTP implementation of our required behaviour